 Why is the national security argument not convincing?

 Assume a perfectly competitive market and the exporting country is small.
 Using a demand and supply diagram, show the impact of increasing standards on a low-income exporter of toys.
-Show the impact of a tariff.
-Is the effect on the price of toys the same or different?
+Show the tariff's impact.
+Is the effect on toy prices the same or different?
 Why is a standards policy preferred to tariffs?

 What is the difference between a free trade association, a common market, and an economic union?